anttisalonen/progbook/rst/bus2.rst

 * Parsing the command line arguments - including parsing time from a string "hh:mm" to a timestamp
 * Converting timestamps to strings of format "hh:mm" for displaying purposes and calling the relevant function to display the labels

-We'll address these in the next chapter.
+We'll address these in the next section.